dspinellis/effective-debugging/spin-wait/README.md

-The code here demonstrates how FindBugs will report an incorrect spin loop.
+Demonstrate how FindBugs will report an incorrect spin loop